msawczyn/EFDesigner/VSMarketplace blurb.md

    - **[NEW]** Added ability to merge two unidirectional associations into one bidirectional association (via context menu action)
    - **[NEW]** Added ability to split a bidirectional association to two unidirectional associations (via context menu action)
    - **[NEW]** Added [Microsoft Automatic Graph Layout](https://github.com/Microsoft/automatic-graph-layout), giving the user the ability to choose the diagram's auto-layout strategy

-**1.2.7.2**
-   - **[NEW]** Added additional types of UInt16, UInt32, UInt64 and SByte to property type list
-   - **[NEW]** Added the ability to use a modeled enumeration, if it has a proper backing type, as an entity identifier
-   - **[NEW]** Added DateTime.UtcNow as a valid initial value for a DateTime property
-   - Fix for "One-to-one relation in EFCore" (See https://github.com/msawczyn/EFDesigner/issues/71)
-   - Remove default DbContext constructor in EFCore to allow support for AddDbContextPool calls in ConfigureServices (See https://github.com/msawczyn/EFDesigner/issues/72)

-**1.2.7.1**
-   - Works with Visual Studio 2019 - mostly (see Known Issues)
-   - Better formatting for XML comment docs
-   - **[NEW]** Added autoproperty toggle for association ends, allowing for implementation of partial methods to examine and/or override association getting and setting
-   - Removed from T4 template the experimental method added in 1.2.6.22 that generated orphaned association cleanup in EF6.
-The experiment failed :-(
-   - Documentation enhancements
-   - Change in generated code to eliminate name clashes in certain circumstances (See https://github.com/msawczyn/EFDesigner/issues/48)
-   - Fix for duplicate indices being created for key fields
-   - Fix for "Setting different value than default produces duplicated HasColumnType call in EF Core" (See https://github.com/msawczyn/EFDesigner/issues/58).
-Thanks to tdabek (https://github.com/tdabek) for the PR!
-   - Fix for "Defining ColumnType causes error in generated DBContext" (See https://github.com/msawczyn/EFDesigner/issues/64)
-   - Fix for "EFCore indexed column not generated and support for multi column indexing" (See https://github.com/msawczyn/EFDesigner/issues/62)
-   - Fix for "One-to-one seems to generate incorrect code" (See https://github.com/msawczyn/EFDesigner/issues/60)
-   - Fix for "Error generating column type" (See https://github.com/msawczyn/EFDesigner/issues/58)

 [Earlier changes](https://github.com/msawczyn/EFDesigner/blob/master/changelog.txt)